MicrosoftDocs/altspace-vr/altspace-vr/world-building/early-access.md

 ![AltspaceVR profile open with early access option highlighted](images/early-access-img-02.png)

 3. If you're already in AltspaceVR, restart.
-4. Explore your new abilities!
+4. Explore your new abilities.

 ## Troubleshooting